Home Buying Without Paying Private Mortgage Insurance (PMI)

 The Downfalls of PMI

 The problem with private mortgage insurance is that it raises your monthly payment and, unlike the interest on a traditional mortgage, PMI is not tax-deductible.
 You can eventually cancel private mortgage insurance if you can prove that you owe 80% or less of your home's value.
 Getting your mortgage balance down to 80% of the home's value can take many years.

 Options to Avoid Paying Private Mortgage Insurance (PMI)

 When borrowing money for your new home purchase there may be ways to avoid paying the private mortgage insurance.
-For example, according to the Consumer Financial Protection Bureau, you may have other options, such as:
+For example, according to the Consumer Financial Protection Bureau, you may have other options.

-- Look into alternate loans, such as Federal Housing Administration Loans or FHS loans.
+Look into alternate loans, such as Federal Housing Administration Loans (FHA loans).
 FHA loans may allow you to put a down payment as low as 3-5% and are insured by the Federal Housing Administration.
+Also, rather than requiring PMI, these government-backed loans do require mortgage insurance protection (MIP).
+MIP is broken into a one-time fee and a monthly fee based on the term of the FHA loan.
 Depending on your credit score, the FHA loan may or may not be a better option for you to consider.
-Learn more about FHA loans here.

 Can You Remove Private Mortgage Insurance?